Ring Floodlight Cam Review|

 - Some 'security' incidents are simply NOT recorded at all:

 As a test, I turned on motion alerts and ordered Pizza.
 The Ring app on my phone never

 alerted me when the pizza was delivered to my front door and there was NO VIDEO RECORDING

 OF THE PIZZA DELIVERY IN THE RING CLOUD!
 Strangly, the Cam did record the delivery guy leaving.

-This still happens once in a while.
+UPDATE: This still happens once in a while.
 I suspect the ring cam is 'hung up' and clears itself

 later.
 There is still room for improvement here.